 How much does SEO cost?

-Before you hire someone to take on this critical role, knowing your company’s needs is a must.
+Before you hire a consultant to take on this critical role, knowing your company’s needs is a must.
 SEO success used to require only technical knowledge (on-site and off-site SEO).

 Hiring in-house: annual salary of 42K~85K

-However, if you’re looking to hire someone who is skilled at both SEO and content marketing, with 5 years of experience, you need to be prepared to pay $65K-85K annually.
+However, if you’re looking to hire someone who is skilled at both SEO and content marketing at the industry level, with 5+ years of experience, you need to be prepared to pay $65K-85K annually.
 Websites such as Indeed allow you to compare how much other companies are willing to pay for the same profession/skill level.